Transforming Healthcare Through Data and Information Technology

 Our core curriculum covers three domains:

-• Information technology and data science: Students study statistical methods, machine learning, data management, and informatics standards and technology infrastructure.
+- Information technology and data science: Students study research and visualization methods, artificial intelligence, data management, and informatics standards and technology infrastructure.

 Innovation

 Our program offers innovative key informatics skills blended with healthcare system knowledge.
-Students study cutting-edge topics in health informatics such as statistical and machine learning, data management, and consumer informatics, culminating in a hands-on capstone project with clients from our industry partners.
+Students study state of the art topics in health informatics such as artificial intelligence, natural language processing, data management, and consumer informatics, culminating in a hands-on capstone project with clients from our industry partners worldwide.

-Collaboration is at the core of our program, with students and faculty from a range of fields, working with a wide array of collaborating NYC institutes.
+Collaboration is at the core of our program, with students and faculty from a range of fields, working with many collaborating NYC (New York City) institutes and around the world.
 This diversity creates a unique learning environment.
-To get a sense of our culture, please take a look at our Admissions Information.
+To get a sense of our culture, please take a look at ours Admissions Information.

-Students can complete the health informatics curriculum in 12 months.
+Students can complete the health informatics curriculum in 12 months, we have an option for part-time students as well.

 Research Projects